 Kae earned her MACS Theology, Spirituality and Counseling Psychology from the Seattle School of Theology and Psychology in 2010.
 After receiving a Degree Certification in Spiritual Direction there in 2008, she was

-commissioned in 2008 as Spiritual Director through Spiritworks.
+commissioned as Spiritual Director through Spiritworks.

-Group Development committees, the Labyrinth Task Force, and Noel House
+Group Development committees, the Labyrinth Task Force and Noel House

 Kae enjoys living, worshiping, knitting and writing in the beautiful ‘rainforest’ of the Northwest, along with her daughter, Kelli and her super-dog, Flash Gordon, and the beautiful Katya the cat.